Effective Parenting Techniques for Children with ADHD

 - [Understood.org]

-Keyword integration: ADHD support resources for parents can include therapy referrals, evidence-based programs, and parent peer networks that reduce isolation.
+Keyword integration: ADHD support resources for parents can include therapy referrals, proven programs, and parent peer networks.
+These options can reduce isolation.

 Parenting Programs, Workshops, and Evidence-Based Interventions